vishwakftw/CS6510-AML/README.md

 + K-NN on a synthetic dataset to be generated and some studies
 + Naive-Bayes Classifier on a real world dataset with different metrics
-+ Decision Trees
++ Decision Trees on a real world dataset
-+ Support Vector Machines with different Kernels
++ Support Vector Machines with different Kernels on a real world dataset